KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/code_revisioning.rst

 Pull changes from other developers from GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To retrieve changes made by other developers, execute ``git pull``.
-Note, if you have made changes which conflict with those made by other developes, Git will prompt you to manually review the conflict lines of code.
+Note, if you have made changes which conflict with those made by other developers, Git will prompt you to manually review the conflict lines of code.

 Using graphical programs to manage repositories